 Instead of always trying to be in control of the situation, be a collaborative team member.
 Be willing to delegate and let others share the responsibility of the task.

-Know when its time to stop.
+Know when it’s time to stop.

 Write down a list of your tasks and prioritize them.
 Keep moving through the list, and don’t spend too much time on just one thing.
 You could also set a timer and strive to complete each task within the time frame.
 When the alarm goes off, let it be ok as it is and move on.